Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 What to eat

-In the restaurants of Partinico you can find simple but authentic dishes:
+In the restaurants and trattorias of Partinico, you can find simple but genuine dishes:

-- Pane cunzato (warm bread with olive oil, tomato, cheese, anchovies)
+- Pane cunzato (warm bread with oil, tomato, cheese and anchovies)

 - Palermo-style sfincione